 — Ephesians 3:14-21

-God has built so many useful tools into His Word that help us grasp every dimension that it contains.
+God has built so many valuable tools into His Word that help us grasp every dimension.
 The well is infinite and deep.

 Credits and Sources